CORRECTIONAL DEPUTY I/II

 - Possession of appropriate physical and mental qualifications to pass a Public Safety Officer physical entrance examination and psychological entrance examination.

-- Successful completion of the California Penal Code 832 training and current certification to work in holding facilities within one (1) year of initial employment.
-Successful completion of an 80-hour Basic Complaint and Dispatcher's Course.
+- Successful completion of the California Penal Code 832 training and STC Jail Core Academy within one (1) year of initial employment.
+Successful completion of a 120-hour Basic Complaint and Dispatcher's Course.

 - Possession of an appropriate valid California Driver's License.

 Training and Experience